About Medical Imaging & Radiation Therapy Practitioners

 Magnetic Resonance Imaging Technologist

 MRI Technologists produce high quality diagnostic images using a powerful magnetic field.
-MRI Technologists may at their discretion (and in the accordance with clinical and workplace guidelines) extend the examination to include relevant regions and/or sequences not suggested in the referral or protocol.
+MRI Technologists may at their discretion (and in accordance with clinical and workplace guidelines) extend the examination to include relevant regions and/or sequences not suggested in the referral or protocol.

 Nuclear Medicine Technologist